dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/scrollviewer-overview.md

 ## Physical vs. Logical Scrolling

  Physical scrolling is used to scroll content by a predetermined physical increment, typically by a value that is declared in pixels.
 Logical scrolling is used to scroll to the next item in the logical tree.
-Physical scrolling is the default scroll behavior for most <xref:System.Windows.Controls.Panel> elements. [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] supports both types of scrolling.
+Physical scrolling is the default scroll behavior for most <xref:System.Windows.Controls.Panel> elements.
+WPF supports both types of scrolling.

 #### The IScrollInfo Interface